nju-websoft/RGRec/README.md

 ## Miscellaneous

 During the construction of RGRec, we obtain much inspiration from [KGCN](https://github.com/hwwang55/KGCN), and we feel a great honor to make an innovation in the foundation of [this work](https://github.com/hwwang55/KGCN).

 ## Citation

 If you use this work or code, please kindly cite the following paper:

 ```
-@article{RGRec,
+@inproceedings{RGRec,
-  author    = {Xinze Lyu and
-              Guangyao Li and
-              Jiacheng Huang and
+  author    = {Xinze Lyu and Guangyao Li and Jiacheng Huang and Wei Hu},
-              Wei Hu},
   title     = {Rule-Guided Graph Neural Networks for Recommender Systems},
   booktitle = {ISWC},
-  year      = {2020}
+  year      = {2020},
 }
 ```